Abdelrhman-Hosny/image-tagging-tools/README.md

 ## Usage Example

-Start the web API module.
+Start the web API module form CLI.
 In default, the server runs on host `0.0.0.0` and port `8080`.
 ```
 python cache_web_api.py
 ```